Preparing for Your Biometric Services Appointment

 Do not mail any other document with your original appointment notice.

 We will review your request and, if appropriate, will mail a new ASC appointment notice to the address listed on your original appointment notice.

 If you need to change your address, please follow the instructions provided on our website.
 The BPU cannot process any change of address requests.

 If you are unable to wait for your new appointment notice by mail, you may still visit an ASC.
 However, the ASC may not be able to process you due to high case volumes.
 You may experience long wait times, or you may have to return on another date.

 If you need to reschedule your appointment because you feel sick please follow the instructions above.

 Changes to Biographic Information

 For biographic information related to your race and ethnicity, the ASC staff may need to limit the information to a single race or ethnic category due to system limitations.
-However, the race and ethnicity you selected on your application, petition, or request will remain a part of your permanent online record.
+However, the race and ethnicity you selected on your application, petition, or request will remain a part of your permanent record.

 - Fingerprint Check Update Request: Agreement between USCIS and ICE

 For general information and to find the ASC closest to you, see the USCIS Service and Office Locator webpage.
 You can also call the USCIS Contact Center at 800-375-5283 (TTY 800-767-1833).
 Representatives are available to help in English and Spanish.